arobson/consequent/docs/actor-models.md

  * `_lastCommandHandledOn` - ISO8601
  * `_lastEventAppliedOn` - ISO8601

-Other than id, none of these fields should _ever_ be manipulated directly.
+None of these fields should _ever_ be manipulated directly.

-### `id` and `identifiedBy`
+### `_id` and `identifiedBy`

-In most cases, `id` will be set only once by the command that instantiates the actor model.
-If `identifiedBy` is set, `id` will be populated by consequent with a flake id but allow you to send commands to it using the value of the field specified in `identifiedBy`.
+`_id` will be populated by a flake id for efficient storage, guaranteed uniqueness and immutability.
+You are expected to specify which field in the model serve as the id that you will use to send commands and request state by.
+This is done to avoid circumstances where a change to this value would result in the need to update every foreign key relationship in the system and to ensure the most efficient storage implementation (most databases prefer increasing ids for primary keys vs random values)

 # Message Handling (Commands & Events)